7 Ways to Bless Missionaries During the Holidays

 Books and Resources

-New Christian books and resources are released in North America each year.
+New Christian books and resources are released each year in North America.
 Global workers often don’t have access to these new titles, and it can be difficult to stay current in trending conversations about ministry or Christian living.
 If you or your church have benefitted from a particular book or resource this year, consider sending a copy to your missionary friends.

 Helpful topics include Christian living, missions, church ministry, lay counseling, Bible studies, or theological resources.
 But it doesn’t have to stop there!
 Many families would appreciate quality children’s books in English or specific genres for leisure reading.

 Ask your missionary about the best way to deliver books.
 Some missionaries have e-readers and could receive e-books.
-Others prefer printed copies, which could be ordered from a company like Book Depository that provides free international shipping and does not incur customs fees in many countries.
+Others prefer printed copies, which could be ordered online from Amazon in their country, if available.

 Time Away